spirali/elsie/docs/README.md

 pretty much have to go through all the slides and modify them by hand, one by one.
 Displaying source code with syntax highlighting is notoriously badly supported, so often you have to resort to exporting the highlighted code from [carbon.sh](https://carbon.sh) or screenshotting it from your IDE, both of which are far from ideal.
-Also, you can't really use source (e.g. `git`) to version and/or share your presentation, which is a shame.
+Also, you can't really use source control (e.g. `git`) to version your presentation, which is a shame.

     However, PowerPoint does allow you to create continuous animations (if you do not export to PDF of course), so if you need that, it might be a good choice.